Nikulsuthar2/DSA/README.md

 - 1-2+3-4……N terms (Print and Value)
 - x + x2/2! + x3/3! + x4/4!……..xn/n!
 (Print and Value)
 - Prime or not
-- Sum of squares of first n natural numbers
+- 17 Sum of squares of first n natural numbers
+- 18 Decimal to Binary
+- 19 Binary to Decimal
+- 20 Decimal to Octal
+- 21 Decimal to Hexadecimal
+- 22 Binary to Octal
+- 23 Binary to Hexadecimal
+- 24 Octal to Decimal
+- 25 Octal to Binary
+- 26 Octal to Hexadecimal
+- 27 Hexadecimal to Decimal
+- 28 Hexadecimal to Binary
+- 29 Hexadecimal to Octal

 ### 2. Array
 - Initialize Array